DomWeldon/flask_ogm/docs/_sources/install.rst.txt

   )
   ogm = OGM(app)

+  # simple example
   @app.route('/count')
   def node_count():
-      return str(graph.run(
+      """Example running a cypher query.
+Return node count.""" return str(graph.run(
         'MATCH (n) RETURN COUNT (n) AS node_count' ).evaluate())

+  # using ParamConverter
+  # we need a model to pull out of the graph
+  class Movie(GraphObject):
+      title = Property()  # only one property shown in quick start

+  @app.route('/movie/<movie>')
+  @ParamConverter(graph_object=Movie, param='movie', search_on='title')
+  def get_movie_by_title(movie)
+      """Example using ParamConverter.
+      Search for movie based on Title, if found, return movie title, if no movie found, ParamConverter will return a 404, and this code will not be executed.
+      """
+      return str(movie.title)  # simple as that

   if __name__ == '__main__':
       app.run(debug=True)